The following sub-specialities of Histology are covered by our service:

 If a spillage occurs in a public area or in a theatre, the spillage response team should be alerted.
 The team have been trained to deal with spillages of formaldehyde.

-Turnaround time (TAT) that can be expected by users (from receipt of specimen to a report being available on the EPR or ICE system) is as follows.
+The ‘TurnAround Time’ (TAT) that can be expected by users (from receipt of specimen to a report being available electronically is as follows.

 Inevitably there will also be some cases, particularly complex cases, cases requiring prolonged decalcification or cases requiring tertiary referral will take longer.

 For those cases which are referred out to an accredited external NHS Trust, external reporting body or specialist testing site, there may be an increased turnaround time seen and this can be between 2 and 8 weeks dependant on the reason for the referral and complexity of the case.
 If these delays do occur, this will be nominated to the originating clinicians via the Histology report.
 The report will state that ‘a supplementary report will be issued’.

 We do have contingency plans in place for major failures such as equipment failures, staffing capacity failures, utilities failures, etc. If any of these contingency plans have to be put into place, we will communicate this to our users through electronic interfaces in order to inform the user of the issue, effect on specimen turnaround time and the action plan.